-ABUJET is among the first members of World Federation of Travel Journalists & Writers, accepted in FIJET in 1957.
+ABUJET is among the first members of World Federation of Travel Journalists & Writers - FIJET

-Today in ABUJET participate as members 38 journalists from the leading Bulgarian media, 28 of them are members of FIJET.
-ABUJET founded in 1956 is the oldest branch professional journalistic organization in the country.
+Today in ABUJET participate as members more than 60 journalists from the leading Bulgarian media, as well as writers and bloggers.
+ABUJET is the oldest branch professional journalistic organization in the country.
 Its main objective since the start is to unite journalists and writers, writing about tourism, and to promote Tourism in the country, as well as members’ publications both in Bulgaria and abroad.
 In spite of its many years of history, the youthful enthusiasm and friendship are governing in ABUJET.
 During this long period the organization has never discontinued its activities and has never been an arena for misconceptions or strife.

-The Bulgarian association is managed by the Board, members of which are: Maxim Minchev (President), Sonya Alexieva (Vice-President) and Plamen Starev (Secretary General).
+The Bulgarian association is managed by the Executive Committee.
 The supreme body of the Association is the General Assembly.
 The Financial controller is Slavyana Manolova.